FIFA to make public the vote for 2023 Women’s World Cup

 But FIFA announced last month that its 37-person council would still decide on the destination of the 2023 Women’s World Cup, with no mention of votes being publicly declared.

-Now, FIFA has said following a meeting in Miami that after the council makes its decision in March 2020, the “result of each ballot and related votes of each member of the FIFA Council” will be made public.”
+Now, FIFA has said following a meeting in Miami that after the council makes its decision in March 2020, the “result of each ballot and related votes of each member” will be “open and made public.”

 It could be the most hotly contested bidding process for the tournament, which was first staged in 1991.
 Australia, Colombia, Japan and South Africa have been exploring bids.
 South Korea submitted a proposal to North Korea to jointly bid.